-ENDY appropriate courses are taught by regular faculty from the Departments of Anthropology, Agricultural Economics and Agricultural Business, Agricultural Economics and Agricultural Engineering, Architecture, Biological Sciences, Communications, Crop Soils and Environmental Sciences, Geosciences, Law, Plant Pathology, Political Science, and Sociology, with new faculty and courses being added all the time.
+ENDY appropriate courses are taught by regular faculty from the Departments of Anthropology, Agricultural Economics and Agribusiness, Architecture, Biological and Agricultural Engineering, Biological Sciences, Communication Crop, Soil and Environmental Sciences, Geosciences, Law, Plant Pathology, Political Science, and Sociology and Criminology, with new faculty and courses being added all the time.
 The ENDY program began in 1998 with 40 regular faculty and 20 cooperating faculty.
 An up-to-date listing of current faculty is available on the ENDY web page: http://environmental-dynamics.uark.edu/people/faculty.php

-The ENDY program has an organizational structure of a Director, two Associate Directors, an Assistant Director, and an Administrative Board comprised of representatives from each department that hosts a primary mentor for an ENDY student (see table below).
-A number of faculty from the Arkansas Archeological Survey, both on campus and at different research stations throughout the state, also participate in mentoring and supervising ENDY students as well.
+The ENDY program has an organizational structure of a Director, an Associate Directors, an Assistant Director, and an Administrative Board comprised of representatives from each department that hosts a primary mentor for an ENDY student (see table below).
+A number of faculty from the Arkansas Archeological Survey, both on campus and at different research stations throughout the state, also participate in mentoring and supervising ENDY students.